[rev_slider alias=”Balance”]

 Assessment of Risk Factors

-To improve communication, designate the responsibility for assessment of the risk factors associated with falls, as shown in Table 1 and Table 2 (on previous page) between nursing and therapy
+To improve communication, designate the responsibility for assessment of the risk factors associated with falls, as shown in Table 1 and Table 2 (on the previous page) between nursing and therapy.

 The Subjective Assessment